umaaps/umaaps.github.io/_posts/2014-10-06-vice-president-election.md

 author: UM AAPS
 date:   2014-10-06
 categories: Event
-excerpt: Want to contribute to the our chapter and interested in working a leader?
+excerpt: Want to contribute to the our chapter and interested in working as a leader?
 Don't wait!
-We are recruiting Vice-president for the chapter now!
+We are recruiting Vice-Chair for the chapter now!
 ---

-You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

-Jekyll also offers powerful support for code snippets:

-{% highlight ruby %}
-def print_hi(name)
-  puts "Hi, #{name}"
-end
-print_hi('Tom')
-#=> prints 'Hi, Tom' to STDOUT.
-{% endhighlight %}

-Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].
+As the new semester begins, we are establishing our new chapter committee.
+First, we would like to say "<b>Thank you!</b>" to the previous chapter committee members, Zhanni, Jena, and Min, for their continous and significant contribution to our local chapter!
+It was such a wonderful time to have you guys on board and serve the best to make our chapter better.
+Great job guys for the past year!
+We wish you a great future in your next big step!

+Now, we decide to running an election for the Vice-Chair of our chapter.
+Anyone interested please email Zhanni by Oct 6 and we will run the election on Oct 8 after the seminar.

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll